1. Introduction

 The data principal can withdraw their consent at any time and will be responsible for bearing the costs associated with such withdrawal.
 The data principal can also grant, manage, evaluate, or revoke her consent via a Consent Manager.

 Consent Managers are independent entities that will act as agents to data subjects enabling them to manage, review and withdraw their consent preferences.
 These are platforms/entities that allow data subjects to view and manage their consent preferences and consent interactions with data controllers comprehensively and through accessible, transparent, and interoperable platforms.
-The Consent Manager will be accountable to the data subject.
+The Consent Manager will be accountable to the data subject and shall act on their behalf as may be prescribed.

 4.2.1 Legitimate Uses